-The current Regulatory Grading for the Thames Valley Housing Group are G1/V2, which were reaffirmed by RSH following 2022 FFR submission and Stability Check in December 2022, with the last IDA being in February 2022.
+The current Regulatory Grading for the Thames Valley Housing Group are G1/V2, which were reaffirmed by RSH following a Stability Check in December 2023, with the most recent IDA being in February 2022.

 Criteria 27 - Which Code of Governance does the housing provider follow, if any?